hdShang/arxiv-daily/docs/cs-AI/2025-09-25/papers/250921054v1-disagreements-in-reasoning-how-a-models-thinking-process-dictates-pe.md

 ---
 layout: default
-title: Disagreements in Reasoning: How a Model's Thinking Process Dictates Persuasion in Multi-Agent Systems
+title: "Disagreements in Reasoning: How a Model's Thinking Process Dictates Persuasion in Multi-Agent Systems"
 ---

 # Disagreements in Reasoning: How a Model's Thinking Process Dictates Persuasion in Multi-Agent Systems